SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: Experimental Validation

+For multimodal evaluation, we apply Context Optimization (CoOp)~\citep{zhou2022learning} using a single shared learnable context across all classes.
+Instead of hand-crafted prompts, each class is represented only by its class name, and the learnable context tokens are prepended to this name to form the final text embedding.
+The vision and text encoders remain frozen, ensuring that CoOp measures the adaptability of the prompt space rather than the encoders themselves.

+We follow CoOp’s few-shot training protocol, aligned with our CLS Few-Shot Linear Probing setup.
+Specifically, we sample 1, 4, 8, and 16 labeled frames per class from the training split and optimize only the context tokens.
+As with linear probing, we construct five random subsets for each shot level and report the mean and standard deviation across runs.
+Additional implementation details in Appendix, Sec. \ref{sec:linear_probing_details}.

-\textbf{Results.} As shown in Figure~\ref{fig:linear_probing}, SurgCLIP outperforms all baselines across every regime trained on SurgLaVi and SurgLaVi-$\beta$.
-We attribute this to three design choices: (1) a video backbone that explicitly models temporal dynamics, (2) language supervision that aligns features with procedural semantics, and (3) hierarchical pre-training with dynamic temporal sampling, which exposes the model to multi-scale surgical activity.
-Together, these generate semantically enriched representations that are discriminative even when only a linear layer is trained on top.
-This consistent advantage highlights several trends.
-First, transferring features from general-purpose models such as CLIP is challenging, as the large domain gap to surgery reduces performance despite massive pre-training scale.
-Second, within-domain pre-training provides clear benefits: PeskaVLP leverages surgical video–language data but is limited by dataset size and a lightweight backbone, while MedSigLIP benefits from larger-scale medical vision–language supervision and surpasses PeskaVLP despite not being specialized for surgery.
-Third, LEMON illustrates the strength of large-scale self-supervision on surgical frames, producing strong spatial features but without explicitly modeling temporal dynamics or procedural semantics.
-Finally, although full SurgLaVi pre-training achieves the strongest results, the competitiveness of SurgLaVi-$\beta$ highlights the effectiveness of our automated curation pipeline, which produces high-quality supervision even from a smaller data scale.
+\textbf{Results.} As shown in Figure~\ref{fig:linear_probing}, SurgCLIP consistently outperforms all baselines across CoOp, CLS Few-Shot, and Video Few-/Full-Shot settings for both SurgLaVi and SurgLaVi-$\beta$.
+This advantage holds across nearly all datasets and supervision regimes, with the only exception occurring in GraSP step recognition under CoOp.
+We attribute this performance to three design choices: (1) a video backbone that explicitly models temporal dynamics, (2) language supervision that aligns features with procedural semantics, and (3) hierarchical pre-training with dynamic temporal sampling, which exposes the model to multi-scale surgical activity.
+Together, these components produce semantically enriched representations that remain highly discriminative even when only a linear layer is trained on top.